-The overall duration of construction for this project will be 15 Months.
+The overall duration of construction for this project will be inside of current schedule to complete the CDC.
 The current overall construction schedule does not allow for additional days of construction to be awarded for weather or material delays.
 The Construction Manager reserves the right to require subcontractors to work in multiple shifts per day and/or six 10hr days per week to make up for lost time and late starts.
 Please consider this when submitting your proposal.